Part 17: Ground-based SSA with EOIR

 5. Right-click on the sensor scene.

-You can view the EOIR sensor scene details.
+Viewing LEO_Sat in the EOIR sensor scene

 Refreshing the custom graph